fachry-isl/fachry-isl.github.io/_posts/2023-8-03-tsdn_customer_segmentation.md

 df_segm_analysis
 ```

-"We perform an analysis of the K-means clusters by calculating the mean values for each cluster.
+We perform an analysis of the K-means clusters by calculating the mean values for each cluster.
 Using the 'groupby' function on 'df_segm_kmeans', we group the data by the 'Segment K-means' column, which represents the cluster labels assigned by K-means.
 Then, we compute the average values of all other columns within each cluster.
-The resulting 'df_segm_analysis' DataFrame presents the mean values for each feature across the different K-means clusters, offering insights into the characteristics of each customer segment."
+The resulting 'df_segm_analysis' DataFrame presents the mean values for each feature across the different K-means clusters, offering insights into the characteristics of each customer segment.

 | Segment K-means | Gender | Age       | Income     | Spending Score |
 |-----------------|--------|-----------|------------|----------------|